pragmaxim/pragmaxim.github.io/content/blog/bruteforce-chain-catch-up.md

 My testing results show that real indexing throughput is almost doubling with each additional shard but there is probably a reasonable limit of 16 Rocksdb instances.
 Unless you have a really powerful Threadripper and 128GB+ of the fastest ddr5 RAM.

 Note that this can be done with EVM block chains in parallel, one writer thread per `(address, asset_id)` shard.
-In UTXO chains, parallelization is not easy due to prevouts resolution, crossing async boundary is not feasible.
+EVM chains work great both with BTree engines and LSM Tree engines and that's where you see sub-linear ~ `y = 0.9x` scaling with sharding if you have enough CPU cores and RAM.

-So UTXO chains are better off with Rocksdb because it is doing sorting and compaction work with background threads and sharding still helps, eventhough executed serially.
-EVM chains work great both with BTree engines and LSM Tree engines and that's where you see sub-linear ~ `y = 0.6x` scaling with sharding if you have enough CPU cores and RAM.
+I would personally not use sharding for UTXO chains because parallelization is not easy due to prevouts resolution and crossing async boundary is not feasible.
+Also there is huge skew in address distribution in UTXO chains and it cannot be easily fixed by `(address, asset_id)` if there are no assets.

 What about replication in case an ssd dies?
 2 servers are minimum, otherwise you cannot recover from a disk failure.
 We simply need to manually rsync that partition from a healthy server indexed at the same height, eg. rest-api calls pause/resume endpoints :